Chinonsoprisca/Hospital_Appointment_No_Show_Analysis/README.md

 ### Exploratory Data Analysis
 ---
-KPI
+The exploratory analysis focused on understanding appointment attendance patterns and identifying factors associated with medical appointment no-shows.

+Key Performance Indicators (KPIs)
-1. Total number of appointments
+- Total Number of Appointments
-2. Total number of No_shows
+- Total Number of No-Shows
-3. Overall percentage of No_shows
-4. Average lead time
+- Overall No-Show Rate (%)
+- Average Lead Time

+Key Questions
+The analysis sought to answer the following questions:
-- What is the overall percentage(rate) of patients that didnt show up for their appointment?
+- What percentage of patients did not show up for their scheduled appointments?
-- Does the day of the week affect appointment No_show?
+- Does the day of the week affect appointment no-show rates?
-- Does appointment lead time have an effect on appointment No_shows?
+- Does appointment lead time influence the likelihood of a no-show?
-- Does age affect appointment No_shows?
+- Does patient age affect appointment attendance?
-- What is the effect of SMS reminder on No_shows?
+- What effect do SMS reminders have on no-show rates?
-- Which neighbourhood has the heighest risk of missing appointment (No_show)?
+- Which neighbourhoods have the highest no-show rates?
-- Patients risk scoring (patients that are likely going to miss appointments)?
-Created a predictive Risk_tier View using CTEs and table functions.
+- Can patients be classified based on their likelihood of missing an appointment?
+- Patient Risk Classification

+As part of the analysis, I created a View_AppointmentRisk using CTEs and window functions in SQL Server.

+The view uses a patient's previous appointment history, previous no-shows, and current appointment lead time to assign a Risk_Tier, helping identify appointments that may require additional follow-up or reminders.

 ```SQL
 ---------------EXPLORATORY DATA ANALYSIS-----------------------------